Chevrotain/chevrotain/packages/chevrotain/docs/guide/custom_token_patterns.md

 It is important to note that The matchedTokens and groups arguments match the token and groups properties of the tokenize output ([ILexingResult](https://sap.github.io/chevrotain/documentation/4_7_0/interfaces/ilexingresult.html)).
 These arguments are the current state of the lexing result so even if the lexer has performed error recovery any tokens found in those arguments are still guaranteed to be in the final result.

+## Custom Payloads

+Sometimes we want to collect additional properties on an IToken object, for example:

+-   Subsets of the matched text, e.g: strip away the quotes from string literals.
+-   Computed values from the matched text, e.g: Integer values of Date parts (day/month/year).

+This can be done by attaching a **payload** property to our custom token matcher returned value.